gulundin/gulundin.github.io/_posts/2019-10-26-di-frameworks-are-dynamic-binding.md

     There are reasons other than testability for wanting to swap out one implementation for another.
 However, testability is the most common reason and the solutions are the same regardless of our reasons.

+[^redef]:
+    Clojure also has `with-redefs` which lets you temporarily swap out lexically scoped functions.
+    However, this is not thread-safe.

 [^gotcha]:
     There is a minor gotcha with threading though.
 Before spawning a new thread